 - Play chauffer for the night or use a limousine service.

 - Offer to have a gathering at your home.

-- Have designated check-in times when your child will be expected to call you.
+- Have assigned registration times when your youngster will be relied upon to call you.

 - Make sure you know your teenager’s date’s name, address and cell phone number.

-- Set a curfew and make sure your teenager knows you will be waiting.
+- Set a time limit and ensure your youngster realizes you will be pausing.

-- Let your teenager know you love them and, if anything goes wrong, they can call at any time and you will come get them.
+- Tell your young person you love them and, on the off chance that anything turns out badly, they can call whenever and you will come to get them.